Underpin-WP/underpin/README.md

 places in which they can interact with the plugin.

 Multiple, unique versions of the service provider can be created.
 This provides an effective way to structure plugin extensions.

-## Boilerplates
-Check out the [Theme](https://github.com/alexstandiford/underpin-theme-boilerplate) and [Plugin](https://github.com/alexstandiford/underpin-plugin-boilerplate) boilerplates that use Underpin.
-This will give you some examples on how Underpin can be used, and also provide you with a good starting point for your next project.

 ## Loaders